carla-simulator/carla/Docs/carla_settings.md

 CARLA Settings
 ==============

-The CARLA plugin reads its settings from a "CarlaSettings.ini" file.
-This file controls most aspects of the game, and it is loaded every time a new episode is started (every time the level is loaded).
+CARLA reads its settings from a "CarlaSettings.ini" file.
+This file controls most aspects of the simulation, and it is loaded every time a new episode is started (every time the level is loaded).

 Settings are loaded following the next hierarchy, with values later in the